tensorpack/tensorpack/docs/tutorial/trainer.md

         makes no sense at all.
         First, it wastes time doing the split because typically data is first concatenated by the user.
-        Second, this puts unnecessary shape constraints on the data, that the inputs on each GPU needs to have consistent shapes.
+        Second, this puts unnecessary shape constraints on the data, that the inputs on each GPU needs to have compatible shapes.
     ```

 2. The tower function (your model code) will get called once on each GPU.